FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Returning-Data.md

     The data is returned to the user using [sealed box encryption](https://bitbeans.gitbooks.io/libsodium-net/content/public-key\_cryptography/sealed\_boxes.html) from NaCL.
 The gist of it is that the user provides a public key to the contract during a view function call, which the contract then uses to encrypt the data in such a way that only the owner of the private key associated with the provided public key can decrypt and read the data.

-    From a contract perspective, this is done by using the `FHE.sealoutput` function, which takes the data to be sealed and the public key of the user, and returns an encrypted blob.
+    From a contract perspective, this is done by using the `FHE.sealoutput` (or `.seal`) function, which takes the data to be sealed and the public key of the user, and returns an encrypted blob.

+    The encrypted data is then stored in a JSON structure, which is described in a [later section](#metamask-compatability).

-    This data can then be decrypted using fhenix.js, or manually by using the caller's private key.
+    This data can then be decrypted using fhenix.js, manually by using the caller's private key or using Metamask or compatible APIs.

 2. **Standard Decryption**